workdojos/Dojos-Fresh-Hugo-Theme/content/admins/recommendations.md

 ---
 <figure>
     <img src='/uploads/recommendations.svg' alt='Dojo';/>
     <figcaption>Some tips for a day in the life.
-Enjoy AI-generated content using OpenAI's latest:  ChatGPT.
+AI-generated content from OpenAI's ChatGPT.
 The future of search?</figcaption>
 </figure>
 As a career counselor, it is important to consider a variety of factors when determining what career path is best suited for an individual.
 In the case of someone interested in pursuing a career as a system administrator working in the server administration industry, there are several key skills and qualities that are important to consider.